 Simply put, always cook your cruciferous vegetables (cauliflower, cabbage, kale, brussels sprouts and broccoli).

 The batter of these babies is both gluten and grain free using coconut flour and arrowroot or tapioca flour.
-Their pan fried in coconut oil and then baked for about 15 – 20 minutes to get them nice and crunchy.
+They’re pan fried in coconut oil and then baked for about 15 – 20 minutes to get them nice and crisp.
 I’ve found that the key to the battering process is to use one wet hand (for dunking in the egg mixture) and one dry hand (for flouring).
 This prevents the batter from clumping and minimizes the mess.

 Gluten-Free Orange Cauliflower Recipe